culanomeara/adventureswithwood/README.md

 ## Code

 I used the "I think therefore I blog" walk through project as a starting point and template.
 I created a blog like page that presented projects and posts.
-I added to the base code with custom views, models, html and css.
+I added to the base code with custom views, models, html and CSS.
 I used the JS script for message timeouts from that blog and modified it for my own requirements.

 I watched a good few of Codemy videos for Django blog building https://www.youtube.com/watch?v=m3efqF9abyg